 Today’s world calls for greater collaboration to protect America’s national security infrastructure.
-UTSA is leading this charge, armed with world-class faculty and a reputation as the undisputed leader in cybersecurity education.
+UTSA, recently achieved Carnegie R1 classification as a Tier One institution for research, is leading this charge, armed with world-class faculty and a reputation as the undisputed leader in cybersecurity education.

-The university’s new National Security Collaboration Center (NSCC) is taking this leadership to the next level, creating a powerful ecosystem to engage government, industry and academia to tackle the nation’s greatest cybersecurity threats.
+The university’s National Security Collaboration Center (NSCC) is taking this leadership to the next level, with its powerful ecosystem to engage government, industry and academia to tackle the nation’s greatest cyber threats.

-The NSCC will be co-located with UTSA’s School of Data Science and adjacent to a new home for the university’s College of Business.
-The new facility—located in the heart of downtown San Antonio—will fuel synergies with federal agencies and San Antonio’s Tech Corridor.
-Construction of the new facility is expected to begin in 2020, with an anticipated opening in 2022.
+The NSCC will be co-located with UTSA’s School of Data Science.
+The new facility, located in the heart of the city, will fuel synergies with federal agencies and San Antonio’s tech corridor.
+The new facility is anticipated to open fully by January 2023.

 News View All News